BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKExpNegativeImage.md

-# ITK Exp Negative Image Filter (ITKExpNegativeImage)
+# ITK Exp Negative Image Filter

 Computes the function exp(-K.x) for each input pixel.